If you’ve got a three-month sabbatical planned, you may already know what you want to do with the time.

 I am normally a bit sceptical about people with limited skills going to a disaster zone to help out.
 Their skills rarely match with what is needed on the ground and in the worst case can even be harmful if it creates conflicts and takes away employment opportunities.
 Good intentions don’t always work out the way people imagine.

 All Hands and Hearts somehow found a way to put people like me and you to good use.
 By working well together with other NGO’s and local authorities they look where the gaps are.
 I volunteered with them in Nepal after the earthquake in 2015.
 Most Nepali’s worked hard to clear out the rubble from their homes, but for elderly people and widowed women this was more difficult.
 There was also a huge need for temporary learning centres.
 That’s where we as volunteers came in.
 I couldn’t have imagined a better way to spend my time.
 You can go as long as you like, but 3 months is a good timeframe to really make an impact.

 by Josh of TheLostPassport.com

-Sabbaticals are not always about being on the road, trying to cover as many kilometers as possible.
+Sabbaticals are not always about being on the road, trying to cover as many kilometres as possible.
 Sometimes they are quite the opposite.
-Finding home in a new place, learn a new language and build a new community.
+Finding a home in a new place, learn a new language and build a new community.
 This is exactly what I did in Chiang Rai, Thailand for three months.